 Her diverse educational background includes a Master of Architecture degree from the University of Washington, and Bachelor of Science degrees in Art & Design and Civil Engineering from Massachusetts Institute of Technology.
 She also holds a Certificate in Commercial Real Estate Development from the University of Washington.
 Shanna and Brandon are currently pursuing several of their own development projects through Nic|Chick development company.

 Zack earned his BA from Stanford University in 1993, majoring in Human Biology with a concentration in Human Ecology.
 He began his professional career as the first staffer of the Coalition for a Livable Future, a Portland-based coalition of environmental, affordable housing, transportation reform, and smart growth advocacy organizations.
-He then co-led the performing arts group, Portland Taiko (taiko is Japanese for “drum”), building a national following and serving as a lead performer for the troupe.
+He then co-led the performing arts group, Portland Taiko (taiko is Japanese for “drum”), developing the organization, marketing national tours, and performing with the troupe.
 In 2007 he earned his graduate certificate in design from the Landscape Institute at Harvard’s Arnold Arboretum.
-After a few years as a designer he joined Hammer & Hand as Chief Evangelist to broadcast the builder’s pioneering Passive House work.
+After a short stint as a designer he returned to his marketing and sustainability roots, joining Passive House builder Hammer & Hand as Chief Evangelist.
+Zack joined NK in 2016.

 Zack lives in Seattle’s Wallingford neighborhood with his wife and their three kids.